redbrickone/koality-drupal/README.md

 Josh Fabean Edition

 ## How to use
-1. Download git repo
-2. `composer install` (you can do composer upgrade first if you'd like but it will take longer to find all new dependencies if they changed at all)
+1. `composer create-project drupal-composer/drupal-project:8.x-dev some-dir --stability dev --no-interaction`
-3. Run `docker-composer -f compose.yaml up -d`
+2. Run `docker-composer -f compose.yaml up -d`
     - This Implies you have docker setup in a similar way to me.
 Will need to put that up somewhere later.
-4. Possible extra step
+3. Possible extra step
   a. `docker exec -ti drupal-project /bin/bash` change `drupal-project` with your container name
   b. from inside the container run `composer install` again.
-5. Go to your new local site.
+4. Go to your new local site.

 # Previous Readme